grapl-security/grapl/README.md

 **Grapl is currently: Alpha Quality**

 **What Works**
-* Can parse process and file events, if they conform to our 'generic' parser
+* Can parse process and file events, if they conform to the 'generic' parser
 * Can identify and merge generated subgraphs into master graph
+* Visualizing graphs via `dgraph-ratel`

 **What Doesn't Work**
 * No support for custom parsers
+* Attributing ip addresses to assets
 * Analyzer concept is immature and bulky
 * No whitelisting for analyzers yet
 * Automated scoping of engagements is totally broken
 * Build/ Deploy is overly manual, very fragile
 * Grapl is unoptimized, I have spent virtually 0 time optimizing it except what was necessary to get it working.
-There's a ton of low hanging fruit.
+There's a ton of low hanging fruit (contributions very welcome).

-Note that Grapl exposes secrets, such as the history database username + password, and otherwise has not been given the security attention it deserves.
+Note that Grapl has not been given the security attention it deserves.
 I do not recommend using it without examining the generated Cloudformation stack and source code.